 Ahoi Ashtami is a festival that is celebrated more popularly in North India.
 It falls approximately 8 days before Diwali and 4 days after ‘Karwachauth’.
-This year, 2019, it falls on 21st October.
+This year, it falls on 8th November.
 The day is also known as ‘Ahoi Aathe’.
 It is called ‘Ahoi Ashtami’ since it is celebrated on ‘Ashtami Tithi’, which is the eighth day of the Lunar month.
 Consult the expert astrologers of Astroyogi for Pooja guidance this Ahoi Ashtami.

 In earlier times, on this day, mothers would keep a fast from dawn to dusk, for the well-being and long life of their sons.
 But today, thanks to the empowerment to women, mothers have started keeping the fast for the well-being of all children.
 The fast is similar to Karwachauth and women don’t eat or drink anything the whole day till the sighting of stars in the evening.
 Some break the fast at moonrise.
 (The sighting of the Moon on this day is normally very late in the night and so the fast is broken after sighting the stars.)